top of page

 The Anglo American Playing Fields, with its Memorial to American Airmen and the people of Saffron Walden who died in World War Two.

 Other close attractions are Mountfitchet Castle – Norman Moat and bailey castle of 1066, and the House of the Hill Toy Museum.
-The Duxford Imperial War Museum is the European centre of aviation history.
+The Imperial War Museum at Duxford is the European centre of aviation history.
 The historic university city of Cambridge with its famous colleges and punting along the river Cam on the ‘backs.
 The horse racing town of Newmarket with the National Stud and Horse Racing Museum.

 Audley End Station is two miles away with regular services to London, Cambridge and Stansted Airport.
+It is serviced by a regular bus service running between Saffron Walden and Audley End.

 The Saffron Hall is an award winning performance space with seating for over 700 and is situated in the Saffron Walden County High School which lies right behind the Saffron Coach House.